cafe-desktop/ctk/win32/vs10/README.txt

 system.
-Note that it must be the same Python installation that was used to build GObject-Introspection (G-I), and a complete G-I build/installation needs to be found in <root>\vs10\<PlatformName>\, with the introspection files for ATK, Pango and CDK-Pixbuf.
+Note that it must be the same Python installation that was used to build GObject-Introspection (G-I), and a complete G-I build/installation needs to be found in <root>\vs10\<PlatformName>\, with the introspection files for ATK, Pango and GDK-Pixbuf.
 Note also that this is not built by default, so you will need to right-click on the project to build it, which will build and "install" the other projects that are normally built, if those were not yet built.
 The introspection files that are built will be "installed" to